 Low Solvent Usage

-Solvent usage would include emissions, solvent retention, waste generation, and solvent breakdown within the system.
-Our Airless degreasing systems reduce emissions by over 95% (See also: Low Emissions).
+Solvent utilization encompasses emissions, residual solvent retention, waste byproducts, and chemical degradation (breakdown) processes within the system.
+Our Airless degreasing technology systems achieve reductions in solvent-related emissions exceeding 95%.
+(See also: Low Emissions).